jaredmcateer/.files/README.md

 ### Prerequites

 There is some preambulatory stuff I install (some of it necessary for this to work and some of it not.)
-Everything is included in the system-setup.sh file.
+Mostly everythign is included in the system-setup.sh file.

 Basically it breaks down to